SansGuidon/bookmarks/README.md

 * [Matthieu Lesne aka coreight](https://coreight.com/content/trouver-des-solutions-creatives-a-ses-problemes) - 🇫🇷 [FR] (2015) 5 étapes pour trouver des solutions créatives à ses problèmes
 * [Mark Manson](https://getpocket.com/explore/item/find-what-you-love-and-let-it-kill-you) - (2014) Find What You Love and Let It Kill You : The best things in life can sometimes be ugly.
 If you find what you love, then you’ll also find all the pain and struggle that comes with it. | Mark Manson is the author of Everything Is F*cked: A Book About Hope.Buy the book
 * [namae](https://namae.dev/) - Grab a slick name for your new app | Check availability for your new app name ideas across major registries at once.
+* [Instructables](http://www.instructables.com/) - How to make anything
+* [Thingiverse](https://www.thingiverse.com/) - sharing of user-created digital design files to be used for 3D printers, laser cutters, milling machines and many other technologies.

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution